janko/flickrie/README.md

 photo.owner.nsid  # => "67313352@N04"
 ```

-Note that what Flickr refers to as "photoset" in its documentation, I
+Note that, what Flickr refers to as "photoset" in its documentation, I
 refer to as "set".
-This is because the word "photoset" would be wrong,
+This is because the word "photoset" is actually
-since sets can also hold videos.
+incorrect, since sets can also hold videos.

-You can also throw in some parameters to get more information about photos.
+You can also throw in some parameters to `.photos_from_set` to get more information about photos.
 For example,

 ```ruby
 photos = Flickrie.photos_from_set(819234, :extras => 'owner_name,last_update,tags,views')